 Queen Victoria loved her holidays.

-She travelled to Scotland, France, and Italy and stayed at lavish palaces and princely courts in lush locations.
+She travelled to Scotland, France, and Italy and stayed at lavish palaces and princely courts.

 But there’s nowhere she loved more than the Isle of Wight, a diamond-shaped pearl in the English Channel.